m4r35n357/VisualOptimizers/README.md

 There should be NO errors or warnings.
 The default build requires OpenGL development libraries, and produces the *-gl executables.
 The nogl build is pure c99 and produces the *-std executables.
-See the Makefile for various additional "test" targets.
 C tags are built automatically, which can make things more comfortable in some editors and IDEs.
 Also, there is a pre-commit script for use with git, which rebuilds everything and runs some tests.
 To run it: